opensearch-project/documentation-website/_data-prepper/common-use-cases/s3-logs.md

 If you have multiple pipelines, you must create multiple SQS queues for each pipeline, even if both pipelines use the same S3 bucket.

-## Amazon SNS fan out pattern
+## Amazon SNS fanout pattern

-Often a team needs to have multiple event handlers for an S3 bucket.
-A standard solution here is to use an [Amazon Simple Notification Service](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) (SNS) to SQS [fan out pattern](https://docs.aws.amazon.com/sns/latest/dg/sns-common-scenarios.html).
-In this setup, you will have S3 event notifications go directly to a single SNS topic.
-Then you can subscribe multiple SQS queues to the SNS topic.
+To meet the scale of logs produced in S3, some users require multiple SQS queues for their logs.
+You can use the [Amazon Simple Notification Service](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) (SNS) to route event notifications from S3 to an SQS [fanout pattern](https://docs.aws.amazon.com/sns/latest/dg/sns-common-scenarios.html).
+Using SNS, all S3 event notifications go directly to a single SNS topic, where you can subscribe to multiple SQS queues.

-In order for this to work with Data Prepper, you must configure [raw message delivery](https://docs.aws.amazon.com/sns/latest/dg/sns-large-payload-raw-message-delivery.html) on the SNS to SQS subscription.
+To make sure that Data Prepper can parse the event from the SNS topic directly, configure [raw message delivery](https://docs.aws.amazon.com/sns/latest/dg/sns-large-payload-raw-message-delivery.html) on the SNS to SQS subscription.
+If you want Data Prepper to ignore an SQS queue that sends notifications to your SNS topic, do not enable raw message delivery those queues.
-This configuration allows Data Prepper to parse the incoming data correctly.
-The raw message delivery option is on the connection between SNS and SQS.
-Thus, you can have some SQS queues which do not enable raw message delivery.
-Using Data Prepper will not interfere with those queues.